-Things can get tricky when you start setting up the DNS zone file for your own domain name.
+Things can get tricky when setting up the DNS zone file for your domain name.
 Let’s take a moment to learn how to check DNS issues that you might face, and then review possible solutions to get things back up and running.

 Solution: Check the A record to find where your site is hosted.

-A DNS zone file is made up of many records, such as A, CNAME, MX and TXT.
+A DNS zone file consists of many records, such as A, CNAME, MX, and TXT.
 The A record contains the IP address of your web host, and it must be entered correctly for your site to load properly.

 If your nameservers are at GoDaddy, proceed with further troubleshooting on GoDaddy’s website.
 Otherwise, contact the nameserver provider to figure out how to check DNS.
 If you would like to set your domain name back to GoDaddy’s nameservers, refer to this help article.

 Pro tip: GoDaddy’s nameservers usually include domaincontrol.com.
-If they’re set to anything else, it is likely your DNS troubleshooting will need to made elsewhere.
+If they’re set to anything else, your DNS troubleshooting may need to be done elsewhere.
 Nameservers can be pointed back to GoDaddy if needed, but you will need to build a new zone file.

 Solution: Verify you’re using the correct MX records for your email provider.

 Compare MX records to your email provider’s recommended settings.
 If they’re different, make sure you update them as needed.
-If MX records are set up correctly, but you’re still having issues, contact your email provider to troubleshoot further.
+If MX records are set up correctly, but you’re still having issues, contact your email provider for further troubleshooting.

 Solution: Add a CNAME record for www.